Dion Cooper: 2015–2022: The Voice of Holland and Too Young Too Dumb

 In 2015, Cuiper took part in the sixth season of The Voice of Holland.
 He advanced to the Battles, joining the team of rapper Ali B. He was eliminated after losing the Battle to Brace.

 In 2021, Cuiper released his debut extended play Too Young Too Dumb.
 Later that year, he was a support act for Duncan Laurence during his 2021 club tour.
 In 2022, he released the singles "Know" and "Blue Jeans", which were co-written with Laurence.

 2023: Eurovision Song Contest

 On 1 November 2022, the Dutch broadcaster AVROTROS announced that Cuiper had been selected to represent the Netherlands in the Eurovision Song Contest 2023, alongside Mia Nicolai.
 Their entry "Burning Daylight" was released on 1 March 2023.
+Nicolai and Cooper performed in the first semi-final, but failed to qualify for the final.